Running Overflow Pipe Cannon Hill

 Another factor to consider for older installations is the building material around the unit.
 In Queensland there is still a high number of houses with asbestos sealed in the walls.
 Moving a hot water system to an alternative location can result in the breaking of the asbestos seal and can result in a very expensive operation.

-One such customer had both issues, a non-conforming hot water system installation with possible asbestos in the walls.
+One such customer had both issues, a non-conforming hot water system installation with possible asbestos in the walls in Cannon Hill.

 We received a call from a landlord regarding one of his properties.
 He mentioned that the overflow pipe for the hot water system won't stop running.
 He was mindful of excess water charges.